CyVerse-learning-materials/dnasubway_guide/step8.rst

     .. tip::

-       Purple line can be used to analyze eDNA (Envrionmental DNA).
+       Purple line can be used to analyze eDNA (Environmental DNA).
 The workflow is largely the same, with eDNA typically using a 12S RNA database of sequences for identification.